 - Have a minimum cumulative grade point average of 3.50.

-For students with more than 30 credit hours in a program of study at PVCC:
+Students with more than 30 credit hours in a program of study must:

 - Be enrolled full or part time at PVCC during the semester she/he becomes a member.